â Reviens sur :

 Leaders and laughter

-Great leaders have one thing in common: they know how to laugh, even at themselves .
+Great leaders have one thing in common: they know how to laugh, even at themselves.
 Why?
-Because humor defuses tensions and creates a positive atmosphere .
-If you want to succeed, learn not to take everything so seriously.
+Because humor defuses tension and creates a positive atmosphere.
+If you want to succeed, learn not to take everything too seriously.

 Why the happiest people laugh often